-For so many of us, owning a home is a financial milestone.
-To help you reach your financial milestones, we offer home loans.
-Whether your goal is to buy a house, renovate, or borrow against the equity in your home, trust Shore United Bank for a home loan you can count on.
+For so many of us, owning a home is an exciting financial milestone.
+To help you reach your financial goals, we offer several home loan options.
+Whether your goal is to buy a house, renovate, or borrow against the equity in your home, trust Shore United Bank for a loan you can count on.

 If owning a home is on your bucket list, you may be able to check off that box sooner than you think.
 A residential mortgage loan is one that you receive to buy a house or other residential property (think: condos, townhouses, or vacation homes).
-This loan is secured by the real estate purchased with the monies received until the principal balance and the interest has been paid, in monthly installments, with the most popular term being 30 years.
+This loan is secured by the real estate purchased with the monies received until the principal balance and the interest has been paid, in monthly installments.
 However, this can vary based on your debt to asset ratio and payment preferences.

 Residential 5/5 Adjustable Rate Mortgage (ARM)